 - Mammalian Physiology (BIOL-175)

 - Research Tutorial (BIOL-340).
-This research- laboratory, literature, or internship- must be in an area of neuroscience and be approved my major directors.
+This research - laboratory, literature, or internship - must be in an area of neuroscience and be approved by the director of the major.

 - RISE, Research Intensive Senior Experience (BIOL-341/-342).
-This research- laboratory, literature, or internship but not teaching fellows- must be in an area of neuroscience and be approved by major director.
+This research - laboratory, literature, or internship, but not teaching - must be in an area of neuroscience and be approved by the director of the major.

 - Immunobiology (BIOL-358)